superlistapp/super_native_extensions/super_clipboard/README.md

 Note that on Windows clipboard images are usually stored in DIB or DIBv5 format, while on macOS TIFF is commonly used. `super_clipboard` will transparently expose these formats as PNG.

-You can query whether the PNG image has been synthetized through `reader.isSynthetized(Format.png)`.
+You can query whether the PNG image in clipboard has been synthetized through `reader.isSynthetized(Format.png)`.

 ### Writing to Clipboard